klayy05/FUTURE_CS_01/README.md

 - A security assessment report outlining:
   - Identified vulnerabilities and their severity.
   - Suggested remediation steps.
-  - Screenshots of successful exploitations (if applicable).
+  - Screenshots of successful exploitations (found in the report of this project).

 ---